STAIRlab/sees/docs/library/1_Modeling/Uniaxial_Material/geotechnical/556-PyLiq1.md

 # PyLiq1

-<p>This command constructs a uniaxial p-y material that incorporates
+This command constructs a uniaxial $p-y$ material that incorporates liquefaction effects.
-liquefaction effects.
 This p y material is used with a zeroLength element to connect a pile (beam-column element) to a 2 D plane-strain FE mesh or displacement boundary condition.
-The p-y material obtains the average mean effective stress (which decreases with increasing excess pore pressure) either from two specified soil elements, or from a time series.
+The $p-y$ material obtains the average mean effective stress (which decreases with increasing excess pore pressure) either from two specified soil elements, or from a time series.
 Currently, the implementation requires that the specified soil elements consist of FluidSolidPorousMaterials in FourNodeQuad elements, or PressureDependMultiYield or PressureDependMultiYield02 materials in FourNodeQuadUP or NineFourQuadUP elements.
-There are two possible forms:</p>
+There are two possible
+forms:

 ```tcl
 uniaxialMaterial PyLiq1 $matTag $soilType $pult $Y50 $Cd